top of page

 Paediatric Epilepsy Nursing Team

-• Rachel Parker is a band 6 Children’s Epilepsy Nurse and has a Nurse Specialist Community Qualification.
+• Rachel Parker is a band 7 Lead Clinical Nurse Specialist for Paediatric Epilepsy.
+Rachel has a Nurse Specialist Community Qualification.
+Rachel is our team lead.

-Jon and Rachel hold a caseload of children and young people with a diagnosis of epilepsy, providing high level clinical care across the North Derbyshire region to children and young people with epilepsy, their parents or carers, and other professionals such as school teaching staff.
+Rachel and Jon hold a caseload of children and young people with a diagnosis of epilepsy, providing high level clinical care across the North Derbyshire region to children and young people with epilepsy, their parents or carers, and other professionals such as school teaching staff.

-Jon and Rachel offer both home visits to children young people and their families and community visits to various settings.
-Jon and Rachel work with Consultant Peadiatricians and provide joint Epilepsy Clinics within the hospital setting.
+Rachel and Jon offer both home visits to children young people and their families and community visits to various settings.
+They work with Consultant Paediatricians and provide joint Epilepsy Clinics within the hospital setting.

-Jon and Rachel provide telephone support to families in between home visits and clinic appointments to discuss the child’s ongoing care, providing specialised information in line with NICE guidance.
+Rachel and Jon both provide telephone support to families in between home visits and clinic appointments to discuss the child’s ongoing care, providing specialised information in line with NICE guidance.

-Jon and Rachel offer counseling to children’ young people and their families on:-
+Rachel and Jon offer counselling to children’ young people and their families on:-

 • Issues such as epilepsy type or syndrome including probable future prognosis.